Get your head around rental yield with our no-nonsense guide.

-As ever, the more information you have, the greater your chance of success.
-But some parts of the buy-to-let picture, such as rental yield, are still widely misunderstood.
-Our handy guide will explain what rental yield is, how you can calculate it on your investment property - and how you can drive it up as far as possible.
+This handy guide will explain what rental yield is, how you can calculate it, what constitutes a good rental yield - and how you can drive it up as far as possible.

 What is rental yield?

-Rental yield is a measure of the return on a property investment - in other words, the profit you make.
+Rental yield is a measure of the return on a property investment.
 There are many factors that can affect rental yield, including property prices and regional disparities, capital appreciation, interest rates, demand growth and a fluctuating housing market.

 How to calculate rental yield

 Gross rental yield

 You can calculate gross rental yield by dividing a year's total rent by the purchase price of the property and multiplying by 100.

 For example, if you bought a buy-to-let property for £400,000 and receive £1,500 a month in rent, to give an annual rental income of £18,000 (12 x £1,500), the gross rental yield is:

 (18,000 / 400,000) x 100 = 4.5 or 4.5%.

 However, while gross rental yield might be an easy calculation, it doesn't take into account any costs, such as mortgage repayments, insurance or upkeep of the property - and these need to be considered to judge whether letting the buy-to-let property is providing a good return.